jamesyanyuk/BitVendr/README.md

 # BitVendr
-Quick and Simple Bitcoin Exchange Platform
+Simplfies buying and selling of Bitcoins